WhoSoup/pegnet-api-priority/README.md

 For PEG, Source B is closer.
 For BTC, A is closer.
 For FCT, B is closer.
 This results in B having a "win percentage" of 2/3, and A has 1/3.
 The resulting priority order would be `Source A=0, Source B=1`.

 # Running

+In addition to the console output, V2 adds a graphical analysis of miner submissions and API results.
+You can view the blocks at `http://localhost:8080/`.
+Please be aware that not all blocks have complete information.
+The first block on the list will not yet have the OPRs from mining, and the last block on the list will not have API data.

 **Expect to be running this for around 15 minutes before the first results show.**